 Webinar #3 – Stepping into the Human Services 2035 Scenarios

-During the third Webinar, we will “step into” the futures of human services and human progress in the year 2035, exploring the four national scenarios.
-This session will train participants to think like a futurist and to use the scenarios in their organization or community to enhance their strategic planning, review their vision, and better create their preferred future.
+During the third Webinar, which aired March 27, 2019, we “step into” the futures of human services and human progress in the year 2035, exploring the four national scenarios.
+This session trains participants to think like a futurist and to use the scenarios in their organization or community to enhance their strategic planning, review their vision, and better create their preferred future.

 - Thinking like a Futurist – Clem Bezold, Institute for Alternative Futures

 - The Human Services 2035 Scenarios – Clem Bezold and Mary Carenbauer, Futurist, Institute for Alternative Futures

 - Insights and recommendations from the Human Services 2035 Project – Tracy Wareing Evans, APHSA and Raquel Hatter, managing director of The Kresge Foundation’s Human Services program